 COLUMBIA, S.C.
 (WIS) - The 16-year-old who escaped from the South Carolina Department of Juvenile Justice late Wednesday night is back in custody Thursday.

-DJJ officials said they caught Nicolas Rios a little before noon at the Flying J on Fairfield Road in North Columbia.
+DJJ officials said they caught Nicholas Rios a little before noon at the Flying J on Fairfield Road in North Columbia.

-In the release, officials gave additional details on how Rios escaped.
-They said that after a formal headcount was conducted last night, Rios was unaccounted for.
-They said DJJ then organized several internal teams to search the campus.
+In a news release, officials gave additional details on how Rios escaped.
+They said he was not accounted for during a formal headcount Wednesday night.
+DJJ organized several internal teams to search the campus.

 Officials said Rios now has additional supervision and that escape charges will be pursued through Richland County Family Court.